ncachanosky/populism-index/readme.md

 ### Populism rhetoric

 The measure of *populism rhetoric* is the V-Party Populism index.
-The index data is re-escaled from (0, 1) to (0, 100).
+The index data is re-escaled from [0, 1] to [0, 100].

-The V-Party Populism Index measures the populist rhetoric of active political parties in each country.
-The index uses the index corresponding to the head of state's political party affiliation.
-For years where there is a change of party in the executive office, the data for the party with the majority of days in office is used.
+The V-Party Populism Index gauges the populist rhetoric exhibited by active political parties in each country.
+The index aligns with the political party affiliation of the head of state.
+In years when there is a transition in the executive office, the data reflects the party with the majority of days in office.

 ### Economic Populism $(EP)$